- Chickens Raised for Meat

 More than any other institution, the American industrial animal farm offers a nightmarish glimpse of what capitalism can look like in the absence of moral or regulatory constraint.
 Here in these places life itself is redefined—as protein production—and with it suffering.
 That venerable word becomes “stress,” an economic problem in search of a cost-effective solution, like tail-docking or beak-clipping or, in the industry’s latest plan, by simply engineering the “stress gene” out of pigs and chickens.
 Our own worst nightmare such a place may well be; it is also real life for the billions of animals unlucky enough to have been born beneath these grim steel roofs, into the brief, pitiless life of a “production unit” in the days before the suffering gene was found.

-Most dairy calves are removed from their mothers immediately after birth.41 The males are mainly sold for veal or castrated and raised for beef.40 “Bob veal” calves are killed as soon as a few days after birth; those used to produce “special-fed veal” are typically kept tethered in individual stalls until slaughtered at about 16 to 20 weeks of age.45 The female calves are commonly subjected to tail docking, dehorning, and the removal of “extra” teats.40,42 Most are kept in individual hutches or pens, often outdoors or in an unheated barn, and fed colostrum, then saleable or unsaleable/waste milk or a milk replacer until weaned, typically at about 9 weeks of age.43 Pneumonia and digestive disorders are the most common causes of death among female calves who survive beyond 48 hours but die before weaning.44
+On the majority of dairy farms, calves are separated from their mothers within 12 hours of birth.43 The males are mainly sold for veal or castrated and raised for beef.40 “Bob veal” calves are killed as soon as a few days after birth; those used to produce “special-fed veal” are typically kept tethered in individual stalls until slaughtered at about 16 to 20 weeks of age.45 The female calves are commonly subjected to tail docking, dehorning, and the removal of “extra” teats.40,42 Most are kept in individual hutches or pens, often outdoors or in an unheated barn, and fed colostrum, then saleable or unsaleable/waste milk or a milk replacer until weaned, typically at about 9 weeks of age.43 Pneumonia and digestive disorders are the most common causes of death among female calves who survive beyond 48 hours but die before weaning.44

 Historically, man has expanded the reach of his ethical calculations, as ignorance and want have receded, first beyond family and tribe, later beyond religion, race, and nation.
 To bring other species more fully into the range of these decisions may seem unthinkable to moderate opinion now.
 One day, decades or centuries hence, it may seem no more than “civilized” behavior requires.